ili-cre/ili-test-docusaurus/docs/doc1.md

 ---
 id: doc1
-title: Fail Secure El Lock
+title: Installing a Standalone Fail-Secure Electric Lock
 ---
-# Installing a Standalone Fail-Secure Electric Lock #

 **You will need:**